PopcornTimeCommunity/desktop/README.md

 This project would absolutely **not** be possible without the original developer's hard work into making Popcorn Time what it is today.
 All credit should go to them, we're just trying to help the community :)

-# What is Popcorn Time Cloud Edition?
+# What is the Google Cloud Player?

-Popcorn Time Cloud Edition (aka Community Edition) or simply Popcorn Time CE is a revolutionary new way to exchange movies with the power of Google Cloud.
-Think of CE as a cloud torrent in which the cloud system uploads the file to the Cloud with many copies and different links.
+Google Cloud (Cloud “Torrent”) is a revolutionary new way to exchange movies with the power of Google's Infrastructure.
+Think of Google Cloud as a cloud torrent in which the cloud system uploads the file to the Cloud with many copies and different links.
 Every viewer gets a unique link to the cloud source, where he/she can watch the movie.

 Those unique links have also the ability to expire at any time, so it's not possible to correctly identify the source file, as takedown notice suggests.
 This prevents the files from being removed by DCMA bots and has many distinct advantages.